BakingBrains/Plotter/README.md

 # Plotter
-Simple Plotter for data analytics using chart_studio, cufflinks and pandas
+Data Plotter for data analytics using chart_studio, cufflinks and pandas